MettePihl/OmniaDocsG2/working-with-events/creating-new-event/index.rst

 + **Title**: Add a title for the event here.
 + **Event starts**: Add a date for the start of the event (mandatory).
 + **Event ends**: Add the date for the end of the event.
-+ **Maximum number of partpicipants**: Set the maximum number of participants for the event here.
++ **Maximum number of participants**: Set the maximum number of participants for the event here.
 This can have two possible effects, depending on how the events are set up here (setting is done in the Page Type); 1.
 If a Standby list is allowed, would be participants are listed in the Standby list when this number is reached, 2.
 If a Standby list is not allowed, no additional registrations can take place when this number is reached.

 "Training" is an example of a property where the user can select which event (training in this case) to register for.

-4. Click CREATE when your done, to create the Event page.
+4. Click CREATE when you're done, to create the Event page.

 Edit settings
 ***************
 If any of the settings needs to be edited for an existing event (page), use the page Properties.
-Here, addtional settings may be available, for example:
+Here, additional settings may be available, for example:

 .. image:: new-event-1-edit-new.png